-Which words might you or others use to describe this kind of rent assistance

-Have any parts of the description been true of your situation at any time in the past
+Probes: Which parts of the description are true of your present situation Which words might you or others use to describe this kind of rent assistance Have any parts of the description been true of your situation at any time in the past l neighbor Do you know anyone else who receives this kind of rent assistance (e.g., friends, family,

 III.
-Importance of understanding rent assistance

-How important is it to you to understand how rent assistance works, and why (or why not)

-Probe:

-What conditions or rules of rent assistance are the most important to know about
+Importance of understanding rent assistance Grand tour: Probe: What conditions or rules of rent assistance are the most important to know about

+APPENDIX A ETHNOGRAPHIC INTERVIEW GUIDE WAVE 2

 IV.
 Importance of aspects of the housing situation

+Grand tour:

 What is most important to you about your housing situation

+Probes:

 How important is it that your rent does not go up, and why (or why not)

+What would var do if your root

-What would you do if your rent --
+What would you do if your rent

 increased by \$50/month?

 (Assure the respondent that we do not expect this to happen, we just need to understand the importance to her/him of the amount of rent.)

 increased by \$200/month?

 How important is it to you to live in this neighborhood, and why (or why not)